UlissesE/UlissesE/README.md

 ###

 <p align="left">My name is Eduardo Ulisses.
 I'm a studant of Software Engineering from FIAP.
-I live in São Paulo, Brazil<br><br>- 🔭 I’m working as my personal projects, i dont have a job right não<br>- 📚 I'm currently learning JavaScript and Computacional Thinking<br>- ⚡ In my free time I study in Alura and try to beat the bosses in Sekiro.</p>
+I live in São Paulo, Brazil<br><br>- 🔭 I’m working as my personal projects.<br>- 📚 I'm currently learning JavaScript and Computacional Thinking<br>- ⚡ In my free time I study in Alura and try to beat the bosses in Sekiro.</p>

 ###